 Special Locations

-The below photo is a shot I took of two favourite izakayas in Harmonica Yokocho.
+The photo below is of my favourite izakayas in Harmonica Yokocho.
 The left one leads upstairs to a little grannies shop, the right one serves oden and plays punk music.

 Harmonica Yokocho